Aganonce/pyksc/README.md

 ```

 ## References
-[1]: From Yang, Jaewon, and Jure Leskovec.
+[1]: Yang, Jaewon, and Jure Leskovec.
 "Patterns of temporal variation in online media."
 Proceedings of the fourth ACM international conference on Web search and data mining.
 ACM, 2011.